UKHO/docs/software-engineering-policies/Logging/LoggingPolicy.md

 ### Audit/Metric logs

 - Expected minimum log levels for Production: Information, but may differ based on the individual type of audit or metric log
-- Should ingest into a dedicated ElasticSearch index named as e.g., SalesCatalogueService -Dev1-Audit
+- Should ingest into a dedicated ElasticSearch index named as e.g., SalesCatalogueService-Dev1-Audit

 ### Request/response logging

 - Expected minimum log levels for Production: Information
-- Should ingest into a dedicated ElasticSearch index named as e.g., SalesCatalogueService -Dev1-HTTP
+- Should ingest into a dedicated ElasticSearch index named as e.g., SalesCatalogueService-Dev1-HTTP

 ### Further related guidance